Stich

 music with Trichy Sancharan and 20th-century classical music with James

-Banff School of Fine Arts summer jazz music program for three years running
+Banff School of Fine Arts summer jazz program for three years running in

 of studying with and playing with Dave Holland, Dave Liebman, Kenny Wheeler,